 You can choose to use the same wildcard certificate from Azure Key Vault or from Azure Front Door managed certificates for subdomains.

-If a subdomain is added for a wildcard domain that already has a certificate associated with it, then HTTPS for the subdomain can't be disabled.
+If a subdomain is added for a wildcard domain that already has a certificate associated with it, then you can't disable HTTPS for the subdomain.
 The subdomain uses the certificate binding for the wildcard domain, unless a different Key Vault or Azure Front Door managed certificate overrides it.

 WAF policies can be attached to wildcard domains, similar to other domains.
 A different WAF policy can be applied to a subdomain of a wildcard domain.
 For the subdomains, you must specify the WAF policy to be used even if it's the same policy as the wildcard domain.
 Subdomains do not automatically inherit the WAF policy from the wildcard domain.